nanobox-io/nanobox-guides/articles/php/wordpress/boxfile-explained.md

 ```

 ## code.build
-The code.build section of your boxfile.yml allows you to configure how your code and its runtime environment are built and prepared for deploy.
+The `code.build` section of your boxfile.yml allows you to configure how your code and its runtime environment are built and prepared for deploy.

 ### engine
 The `engine` specified in your `code.build` tells Nanobox which [engine](https://docs.nanobox.io/engines/) to use when building your app.
 Engines define the runtime/language to use and come with different configuration options.
-WordPress requires the `php` engine.
+WordPress needs the `php` engine.

 ```yaml
 code.build: